WEIRDLabUW/submitit-tools/README.md

         # Note: This method runs synchronously on the node queuing all the jobs, so
         # Try not to do much at all in this method.
 You do not have to define this method

-        # I like to type specify the config here to help pycharm's intelisense
+        # I like to type specify the config here to help Pycharm's IntelliSense
         self.job_config: CustomJobConfig = run_config

     def _initialize(self):